yssource/crp/src/idioms/data_modeling/abstract_classes.md

 contain.
 If the bounds are not given explicitly, they are determined according to the [lifetime elision rules](https://doc.rust-lang.org/reference/lifetime-elision.html#r-lifetime-elision.trait-object).
+The bound is part of the type of the trait object.

 Usually the elision rules pick the correct lifetime bound.
 Sometimes, the rules result in surprising error messages from the compiler.
 In those situations or